EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Enc(K; P; A) denotes AEAD encryption of plaintext P and additional authenticated data A using the key K derived from the shared secret.
 The AEAD MUST NOT be replaced by plain encryption, see {{sec-cons}}.

-As described in Appendix B of {{SIGMA}}, in order to create a "full-fledged" protocol some additional protocol elements are needed.
+In order to create a "full-fledged" protocol some additional protocol elements are needed.
 EDHOC adds:

-* Explicit session identifiers S_U, S_V different from other concurrent session identifiers (EDHOC or other used protocol identifier) chosen by U and V, respectively.
+* Explicit connection identifiers C_U, C_V chosen by U and V, respectively and enabling the recipient to find the protocol state.

 * Computationally independent keys derived from the ECDH shared secret and used for encryption of different messages.

-EDHOC also makes the following additions:

 * Negotiation of key derivation, encryption, and signature algorithms: